 During the lessons we shift rapidly between various activities so as to maintain the child’s cognitive interest.
 We pay careful attention to the different abilities across the age range, as follows:

-- while a group of 3 to 4 year olds are mainly familiarising themselves with numbers, shapes and bases for comparison and classification, 5 year-olds are able to operate with numbers under and over 100, solve simple puzzles, do mirror projection, play at speed and have increased levels of concentration
+- while a group of 4 year olds are mainly familiarising themselves with numbers, shapes and bases for comparison and classification, 5 year-olds are able to operate with numbers under and over 100, solve simple puzzles, do mirror projection, play at speed and have increased levels of concentration

 - for 6 to 7 year olds, in addition to exercises in logic, games based on memory development and stereovision, we also teach them fascinating facts about the history of mathematics and set them tasks and puzzles that date back to ancient times